 French Development Agency, 10/2022

-The tasks were carried out in accordance with the terms of the contract, including the agreed results and the adherence to the agreed deadlines.
-My organization is satisfied with their performance.
+The activities [...] were carried out in accordance with the terms of the contract, including the expected results and the set deadlines.

 Olivier, Anis, Eva, Alice, David, Johan, Sophia, Catherine, Annaël...
 A team of experts at your service.